 A grade of a "C" or better is considered a passing grade for courses 1-7.
-A grade of a "B-" or better is considered a passing grade for course 8.
+A grade of a "C" or better and at least a 50% on the final exam isconsidered a passing grade for course 8.
+Both conditions must be met to achieve proficiency in course 8.